humungus-gungi/bootyquest/README.md

 Remember, it's normal to gather some conflict in a session.
 Don't let it be a huge disincentive.
 You are still more likely to end up positive unless you steal, torture, etc

-- Kazgan: +1 conflict for combat being your first option
+- Kasgan: +1 conflict for combat being your first option
-- Kazgan: +1 conflict for using the dark side to power your misdirect
+- Kasgan: +1 conflict for using the dark side to power your misdirect
 - Gungi: +3 conflicting for maiming Chief Vennik

 Session 4: Trippy Space Wizards?